chainguard-dev/terraform-provider-imagetest/docs/resources/harness_k3s.md

 Required:

-- `destination` (String) The absolute path on the container to mount the source directory.
 - `source` (String) The relative or absolute path on the host to the source directory to mount.

-Optional:

-- `read_only` (Boolean, Deprecated) Whether the mount should be read-only.
+- `target` (String) The absolute path on the container to mount the source directory.

 <a id="nestedatt--sandbox--mounts"></a>